TAFE NSW works with other state and territory governments to offer subsidised training. This is available for apprentices and trainees outside NSW.

 Note: School-based apprenticeships and traineeships are also available.

-Victoria approves TAFE NSW to deliver training for registered apprentices.
+Victoria approves TAFE NSW to deliver training to registered apprentices.
 The Skills First program may provide a subsidy to help cover the cost of eligible apprenticeships registered in Victoria.

 To be eligible for subsidised training in Victoria, you must: